firebase/flutterfire/CONTRIBUTING.md

   to generate an SSH key.
 - `git clone git@github.com:<your_name_here>/flutterfire.git`
-- `git remote add upstream git@github.com:firebase/flutterfire.git` (So that you fetch from the master repository, not your clone, when running `git fetch` et al.)
+- `git remote add upstream git@github.com:firebase/flutterfire.git` (So that you fetch from the main repository, not your clone, when running `git fetch` et al.)

 ## 3. Environment Setup